MarcoDVisser/CV/README.md

 ### Grants and awards

 2011
-:   - Grant: NWO-ALW, What maintains the diversity of tropical tree
+:   - **Grant**: NWO-ALW, What maintains the diversity of tropical tree
     species?
 Unravelling the importance of niche and neutrality with a life cycle approach.
 Co-wrote with Hans de Kroon, Helene Muller-Landau, Eelke Jongejans, S. J. Wright, P.A.
 Zuidema, P.A.
     Jansen and S. Tuljapurkar (230k).
 2011.

 2009
-:   - Award: WUF-KLV thesis prize for the best thesis in the life
+:   - **Award**: WUF-KLV thesis prize for the best thesis in the life
     sciences from Wageningen University awarded for my MSc thesis:
     Density-dependent dispersal and seed predation in a Neotropical palm.
 2009.

 2008
-:   - Grant: Smithsonian Tropical Research Institute, short term
+:   - **Grant**: Smithsonian Tropical Research Institute, short term
     fellowship awarded for the study: Quantifying density-dependent responses of seed predators in the Neotropical palm Attalea butyracea. (\$ 5k).
 2008.